HL7/crmi-ig/input/pages/using-cql.md

 Snippet 4-5: Valueset reference from EXM146.cql

 The canonical URL for a value set is typically defined by the value set author, though it may be provided by the publisher as well.
-For example, value sets defined in the Value Set Authority Center and exposed via the VSAC FHIR interface have a base URL of `http://cts.nlm.nih.gov/fhir/`.
-This base is then used to construct the canonical URL for the value set (in the same way as any FHIR URL) using the resource type (`ValueSet` in this case) and the id (the value set OID in this case).
+For example, value sets defined in the International Patient Summary have a base URL of `http://hl7.org/fhir/uv/ips/`.
+This base is then used to construct the canonical URL for the value set (in the same way as any FHIR URL) using the resource type
+(`ValueSet` in this case) and a unique identifier for the value set within that url (typically the same as the value set id in the implementation guide).
 Note that the _canonical URL_ is a globally unique, stable, version-independent identifier for the value set.
 See [Canonical URLs](http://hl7.org/fhir/references.html#canonical) in the base FHIR specification for more information.

-The local identifier for the value set within CQL should be the same as the name of the value set in the [Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/).
-However, because the name of the value set is not guaranteed to be unique, it is possible to reference multiple value sets with the same name, but different identifiers.
+The local identifier for the value set within CQL should be the same as the name of the value set.
+However, because the name of the value set is not necessarily unique, it is possible to reference multiple value sets with the same name, but different identifiers.
 When this happens in a CQL library, the local identifier should be the name of the value set with a qualifying suffix to preserve the value set name as a human-readable artifact, but still allow unique reference within the CQL library.